AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 sub_array = array[2]
 {% endhighlight %}

 This will assign the third line of array to the new sub_array variable.
 Yeah, your red right!
-The third line and not, as you may expected, the second.
+The third line and not - as you may expected - the second.
 This is a import thing to keep in mind: Counting in Python always start with 0.
-So the first element of anything countable has always the index 0 (array[0]); and the last element has the index -1.
+So the first element of anything countable has always the index 0 (array[0]); the last element has the index -1.

 {% highlight Python %}
 sub_array = array[-2] # select the second last element of the array